Rohan-s18/Artificial_Intelligence/README.md

     - Sequential Decision Making
     - Reinforcement Learning
     - Natural Language Processing

+## Neural Networks
+This Directory contains the source code for different types of General Neural Networks developed from scratch.
+These Neural Networks are divided into theior own subcategories, and can be used based in different applications since they are more general.
+The types of Neural Networks that are included here are:
+  - **Single Layer (Multi-input -> Single-output):** This directory contains source code for a general single layer n-to-1 neural network.
+  - **Single Layer (Multi-input -> Multi-output):** This directory contains source code for a general single layer n-to-m neural network.
+  - **Hidden Layer (Multi-input -> Single-output):** This directory contains source code for a general non-linearity (hidden layer) n-to-1 neural network.
+  - **Hidden Layer (Multi-input -> Multi-output):** This directory contains source code for a general non-linearity (hidden layer) n-to-m neural network.

 ## AI-based Implementations:
 1) **Eight puzzle solver:** Source Code for an *Eight-Puzzle* solving algorithm.
 The source code includes both the game (which someone could play) as well as the solving algorithm.
 This was achieved using both A* search algorithm as well as k-states beam search.
 Source code is in Java.
 2) **Iris species classifier:** Source Code for classifying the *species of Iris flowers* given their petal/sepal dimensions.
 The Source Code is in Python and it includes: